mozilla-conduit/review/README.md

+# moz-phab

-# Phabricator CLI from Mozilla to support submission of a series of commits
+Phabricator CLI from Mozilla to support submission of a series of commits.

 ## Installation